 Born and raised in Baltimore, at a young age I was offered to smoke and sell drugs.
 As tempting as it was to say “yes,” and make quick money, I knew early on that my dream was to play basketball.
 There was no way I was going to let anything get in the way of chasing that goal, especially at the price of doing something illegal or to distract me.
 My focus was becoming a professional basketball player.

-I was able to play during my 4 years at Carver High School, in Baltimore.
-One year of Jr Varsity and 3 years of Varsity.
-Then attended collge, CCBC Catonsville.
-Didn’t get to play as much as previously, but I learned a lot during my time there and it helped shape me into a better player.
-Shortly thereafter after only attending one year, had to drop out and take care of my mom, her health with M.S required urgent attention.
+My goal began to come true as I played during my 4 years at Carver High School.
+In college, I didn’t get to play as much but learned a lot during my time there and it helped shape me into a better player.
+Then came a set back: after only attending one year of college, I had to drop out and take care of my mom.
+She had MS and her health required urgent attention.

-Life also required that I find a full-time job fast, so I accepted janitorial maintenance in corporate buildings.
-Saving as much money as I could to attend different professional minor league tryouts, to showcase my skills.
-And although I didn’t make it, due to my height being a big part of it.
-The feedback I received was that it wasn’t related to my talent.
+Life also required that I find a full-time job fast, so I accepted a janitorial maintenance job in corporate buildings.
+I tried to save as much money as I could to attend different professional minor league tryouts where I could showcase my skills.
+Sadly I didn’t make any professional teams due to my short stature being a major part of it.
+The feedback I kept receiving was that it wasn’t related to my talent.
 That kept me pushing, despite the nay-sayers!
-Some of which were family members who would tell me often to “give it up”, and “you’re too old!”, yet I was only 25 years-old then.
+Even some of which were family members who would tell me often to “give it up,” and “you’re too old,” yet I was only 25 years-old then!

 My mother, who has always believed in me, reminds me constantly to stay focused.
 Every step of the way during pro tryouts, her words were, “Baby, God has something better for you!”
 That wasn’t always easy to hear as impatient as I was, because I wanted it right then and there.
 But as life has played itself out, she has been right.